getyoutrack/youtrack/deploy/selfhost/README.md

 This is the confirmation that all images were downloaded and the services are up & running.

-You have successfully self hosted `Fixit` instance.
-Access the application by going to IP or domain you have configured it (e.g `https://fixit.example.com:8080` or `http://[IP-ADDRESS]:8080`)
+You have successfully self hosted `Youtrack` instance.
+Access the application by going to IP or domain you have configured it (e.g `https://youtrack.example.com:8080` or `http://[IP-ADDRESS]:8080`)

 ---